Apple unveils iOS 12 with improved performance, ARKit 2.0, and Siri shortcuts

 As part of a digital health initiative, Apple is adding activity reports for parents and kids, plus App Limits to help you set limits on specific apps, pop up reminders when time is almost up, and allocate allowances of device usage.

-For iPhone X users, Apple has increased the lineup and capabilities of Animojis, augmented reality-assisted animated versions of emojis that debuted last year, while adding Memoji — self-created Animoji.
+For iPhone X users, Apple has increased the lineup and capabilities of Animojis, augmented reality-assisted animated versions of emojis that debuted last year, while adding Memojis — self-created Animojis.

 Originally, there were 12 Animojis, with an additional 4 added in iOS 11.3 earlier this year.
 Now there are 16, thanks to Ghost, Tiger, Koala, and T-Rex.
 Tongue detection has been added, too, as has a feature to enable you to create human animoji based on the characteristics you prefer.
 Support for the feature remains limited for now to the iPhone X, but additional devices with TrueDepth cameras are expected to be unveiled in September, expanding the feature’s value.

 Messages is also adding Snapchat-style integrated artistic filters, effects, and Animojis or Memojis into messages, enabling photos to be send with composite, cartoony imagery without loading a third-party app.
 Additionally, FaceTime will support up to 32 people (!) in group chats, which is being called Group FaceTime — and integrated into the Messages app.
 The feature was a noteworthy omission from FaceTime given that the Mac app iChat AV included 4-person video chats and 10-person audio chats starting in 2004.
 But Apple’s decision was understandable: FaceTime initially launched on smaller-screened, less powerful, and more bandwidth-constrained iOS devices.
 Group FaceTime makes use of the screen by automatically enlarging squares as people speak, and shrinking passive others to the bottom of the screen.
 The new Messages visual features can be used in FaceTime, as well.